apache/iotdb/docs/Documentation/SystemDesign/5-DataQuery/4-AggregationQuery.md

 When using `overlapedPageData` to update, since each batch function result will traverse this batchData, you need to call the` resetBatchData () `method to point the pointer to its starting position, so that the next function can traverse.

 ## Aggregated query with value filter
-For an aggregate query with a value filter, obtain the results through the executeWithoutValueFilter () method and build a dataSet.
-First create a timestampGenerator based on the expression, then create a SeriesReaderByTimestamp for each time series and place it in the readersOfSelectedSeries list; create an aggregate result for each query, AggregateResult, and place it in the aggregateResults list.
+For an aggregate query with a value filter, obtain the results through the `executeWithoutValueFilter()` method and build a dataSet.
+First create a `timestampGenerator` based on the expression, then create a `SeriesReaderByTimestamp` for each time series and place it in the `readersOfSelectedSeries` list; create an aggregate result for each query as `AggregateResult`, and place it in the `aggregateResults` list.

 After initialization is complete, call the `aggregateWithValueFilter ()` method to update the result:
 ```